-Needle can be cleaned in several ways, less or more efficient.
-On the internet you can really read the tone of articles on this topic.
-Personally, I have not tried everything but from what I am, I would distinguish the one that seems simpler and very effective for everyday use.
+The needle can be cleaned in several ways, less or more efficient.
+On the internet, you can read the tone of articles on this topic.
+I have not tried everything but from what I am, I would distinguish the one that seems simpler and very effective for everyday use.

-So you can start out with specially designed bristle hairs.
+So you can start with specially designed bristle hairs.
 With careful handling (always careful), you can easily remove dust from the needle.
 However, stubborn deposits will remain, ensuring that new dust on the needle can be expected with the next record.

-There is also a variant of special liquids and brushes, also with super fine fibers.
-One such thing I use is super efficient.
+There is also a variant of special liquids and brushes, also with superfine fibers.
+One such thing I use is super-efficient.
 It is a Lyra SPT (Stylus Performance Treatment), a liquid sold in a 5 ml bottle at a price of about 55 euros.
-If you consider that 88.2% of the liquid is water, you simply come to the conclusion that you would have to cut about 10,000 euros for this water.
+If you consider that 88.2% of the liquid is water, you simply conclude that you would have to cut about 10,000 euros for this water.
 And then somebody finds out that public water supply is expensive.

 The shawl, these 5 ml will be enough for years and years of use.
 I bought my own for about two years and I have not spent the sixth, and I did not save.

 However, there is another thing to consider when it comes to needle cleaning fluid.
 It is important to pay attention to what kind of fluid it is, ie what it is.
 There are less and more aggressive.
 If your needle is glued to the cantilever, and you use some aggressive agent, there is a chance that it will fell off it as you melt the glue.
 If not from the first, in time, for sure.
 Otherwise, the recommendation, no matter what kind of equipment you use, is not to touch the cantilever, but just the needle, if you have such a quiet arm and a precise eye.

 Vinyl Styl Stylus Cleaner